How to Hire a Robotics Engineer

 How to assess robotics candidates

 Generic software engineering interviews do not assess robotics depth.
-You need to go into the domain — ask about specific algorithms, system constraints, failure modes, and deployment experience.
+You need to go into the domain, asking about specific algorithms, system constraints, failure modes, and deployment experience.

-For controls roles: assess mathematical rigour.
+For controls roles: assess mathematical rigor.
 For perception: probe production deployment versus research.
 For autonomy: ask about what did not work in the field and how they handled it.

 Published papers and open-source work are useful but not sufficient.
 Many strong researchers cannot ship.
-The interview must probe engineering judgement alongside technical knowledge.
+The interview must probe engineering judgment alongside technical knowledge.

 Common hiring mistakes